netdata/netdata/docs/tutorials/using-host-labels.md

 -   Kernel version
 -   Operating system name and version
 -   CPU architecture, system cores, CPU frequency, RAM, and disk space
--   If Netdata is running inside of a container
-    -   If so, OS and hardware details about the container's host
+-   Whether Netdata is running inside of a container, and if so, the OS and hardware details about the container's host
 -   What virtualization layer the system runs on top of, if any
 -   Whether the system is a streaming master or slave